arainho/secure-git-workshop/README.md

 ## (in)secure git workshop 🔓+🔑 = 🔐
-The [secure-git-workshop](https://github.com/arainho/secure-git-workshop) repository has several branches, each with a distinct challenge.
+The present repository has several branches, each with a distinct challenge.
-You can observe the several steps in the workshop diagram. [[+]](workshop_steps.png)
+You can observe the several steps in the workshop diagram [[+]](workshop_steps.png) or the pipeline with all the steps [[~]](https://github.com/arainho/secure-git-workshop/actions/workflows/ci-demo.yml)

 ### Starting points 🚗
 1. The present repo is for demonstration purposes